The best web design software makes it simple and easy to build a website, either by offering a coding platform, or a drag-and-drop interface.

 Unlike many WYSIWYG editors, the code produced is very clean and well-written even if you choose the 'I have no coding experience' option during setup.
 Webflow's automation tool will create the necessary HTML/CSS code for you.
 You can make granular changes to individual elements using the panels on the right.

-Bluefish is amongst the smallest web design tools available today.
-The tiny installer weighs in at just under 53MB and setup takes only a few moments.
+Bluefish is among the smallest web design tools available today.
+The tiny installer takes only a few moments to setup.
 While the interface is text-only, it's clearly designed with novices in mind as it employs clear-cut toolbars, user customizable menus and syntax highlighting.

 Bluefish has an excellent search function, allowing you to find text across multiple projects.
 The tool also has no trouble juggling hundreds of documents at the same time.
 Although Bluefish supports working with remote files, the varied and useful dialogs and wizards don't currently support direct upload of web pages via FTP.